The difference is massive and greatly affects the ability to generate laughs a comedian. So let’s start with this:

 Trying to write comedy material from a blank sheet of paper is a process that involves the written word alone, which by design is intended for an individual reader to consume.

-Think of it this way – was the sense of humor and the associated “funny” you are able to produce by talking to others developed as a process writing anything and then letting the other person or persons read it to get the laughs?
+Think of it this way – was the sense of humor and the associated “funny” you are able to produce by talking to others developed as a process of writing anything and then letting the other person or persons read it to get the laughs?
 Nope, didn’t happen that way.

 Talking is easy.
 Nobody gets talker’s block — they only get writer’s block.
 Why?
 Because they are writing for a reader instead of capturing and structuring the natural process of “talking” which is far, far easier.